rmsrob/go-ethereum-event-subscribe/README.md

-# GO Ethereum Event Subscribe
+# Go Ethereum Event Subscribe

 > Methods to subscribe on events with go-ethereum